Ircama/construct-gallery/README.md

 14 00 0c
 ```

 You can use all available tools to edit digits and test results.
+Notice the various plugins that enrich the functionalities of *construct-editor*.

-Do not close *construct_gallery*.
-Edit *constr.py* pasting the following code, then save:
+You might not close *construct_gallery* while editing *constr.py*; paste for instance the following code replacing the previous one, then save:

 ```python
 from construct import *